 I struggle to trust easily, how about you?
 When we open ourselves up and trust another, we make ourselves emotionally available.

-According to this article, organizations that encourage a mutual trust between their employees and managers reap numerous benefits, including:
+According to this article, organizations that encourage mutual trust between their employees and managers reap numerous benefits, including:

 - More productive staff.